Fl0W97/ci-c5-housing-market-prices/README.md

 ##### Hypothesis (H5): Newer houses are more expensive (Correct.)

 The final hypothesis suggests that newer houses are more expensive than older ones.
 Our findings supported this hypothesis to some extent, with a moderate correlation observed between the year of construction and sale price, though other factors also played a significant role in determining the price.
+Here the comparison of the average sales price shows a significant difference. newer houses which are build after 2000 are sold for more ($195,000) then old houses ($180,000).
+According to the OLS regression (p = 0.0123, p < 0.05), there's a statistically significant difference.

 * Compare average prices of new vs old houses.
 * Run correlation and scatterplots, or use regression analysis.
 * Apply control for confounding.
 Compare houses of similar characteristics (e.g., same GrLivArea, OverallQual, etc.), only differing in YearBuilt.
-* Apply statistical test: t-test.
+* Apply statistical test: t-test (compare p-value)

 Validation:
 See correlation analysis above.
 The Correlation value year_built/SalePrice is medium (0.52)